Locally Prominent Semantic Features

 Further, the features of the image, including the pole object, the fountain object, the bus stop object, the pedestrian object, and the vehicle object, can get associated with various semantic tags (e.g., semantic tags that include features of the plurality of semantic tags that can include descriptions of various aspects of the features.
 For example, the image features can get associated with a plurality of semantic tags based on image content analysis performed by machine-learned models that include features of the machine-learned models.

-A semantic tag associated with the pole object can get used to indicate that the pole object becomes associated with a type of object that occurs frequently (e.g., there are many poles throughout the city in which the image got captured, including poles for street signs, telephone cables, electrical cables, and various utility poles) and that the pole object has low distinctiveness (e.g., the various poles found throughout the city in which the image got captured can have a similar size, shape, and appearance).
-Further, concerning prominence, the pole object is a significant size (e.g., significant relative to a predetermined significance threshold which can become associated with physical dimensions, including the height of an object).
+A semantic tag associated with the pole object can get used to state that the pole object becomes associated with a type of object that occurs frequently (e.g., there are many poles throughout the city in which the image got captured, including poles for street signs, telephone cables, electrical cables, and various utility poles) and that the pole object has low distinctiveness (e.g., the various poles found throughout the city in which the image got captured can have a similar size, shape, and appearance).
+Further, about prominence, the pole object is a significant size (e.g., significant relative to a predetermined significance threshold which can become associated with physical dimensions, including the height of an object).
 It can get seen from various angles and distances.

 The pole object is visually constant, with minimal changes in appearance over time.
 Changes in the appearance of the pole object can include minor changes due to climatic conditions (e.g., snow cover) and human interventions (e.g., graffiti and posters) that do not significantly render the pole object indistinct.
 The pole object becomes attached to the ground.
-It has a constant location over time, making the pole object more apt to be selected as a landmark than objects likely to move away from a location (e.g., a pedestrian).
+It has a constant location over time, making the pole object more apt to get selected as a landmark than objects likely to move away from a location (e.g., a pedestrian).

-Furthermore, concerning the context associated with the pole object (e.g., the context associated with the information included in the context data.
+Furthermore, about the context associated with the pole object (e.g., the context associated with the information included in the context data.
 The pole object is in the foreground and closer to the vantage point from which the image became captured, allowing an unobstructed view of the pole object.
-The image of the pole object gets captured when daylight allows the pole object to be clearly visible without additional light (e.g., a street lamp).
+The image of the pole object gets captured when daylight allows the pole object to be clearly visible without more light (e.g., a street lamp).

 The pole object is also close to a street lamp (not shown) that can illuminate the pole object when darkness falls.
 As such, when landmarks get selected (e.g., selected by the computer) at the vantage point at which the image got captured, the pole object is less apt to become included than the other potential landmarks in the image that occur less frequently, are more distinctive, more prominent, and are more visible from the vantage point.

-A semantic tag associated with the fountain object can get used to indicate that the fountain object becomes associated with a type of object that occurs infrequently (e.g., there are a small number of fountains throughout the city in which the image gets captured) and that the fountain object is highly distinctive (e.g., the fountain object has a unique sculpture that sets it apart from other fountains).
-Further, concerning prominence, the fountain object is large, and the water spraying into the air from the fountain object increases the distance from which the fountain object is visible.
+A semantic tag associated with the fountain object can get used to state that the fountain object becomes associated with a type of object that occurs infrequently (e.g., there are a small number of fountains throughout the city in which the image gets captured) and that the fountain object is highly distinctive (e.g., the fountain object has a unique sculpture that sets it apart from other fountains).
+Further, about prominence, the fountain object is large, and the water spraying into the air from the fountain object increases the distance from which the fountain object is visible.
 The fountain object can also become seen from different angles (e.g., the fountain object can get seen from all sides other than from beneath the fountain object) and distances.

 But, the fountain object has a lower visually constancy since the appearance of the fountain changes substantially depending on the season (e.g., the water in the fountain gets frozen or drained in cold seasons) and whether the fountain is operational (e.g., the fountain object looks different when it is spouting water than when the fountain is not spouting water).
 Furthermore, the fountain object is firmly fixed in the ground.
-It has a constant location over time, making the fountain object more apt to be selected as a landmark than mobile objects (e.g., a bus or a train).
+It has a constant location over time, making the fountain object more apt to get selected as a landmark than mobile objects (e.g., a bus or a train).

-Furthermore, concerning the context associated with the fountain object (e.g., the context associated with information that can get included in the context data.
+Furthermore, about the context associated with the fountain object (e.g., the context associated with information that can get included in the context data.
 The fountain object is in the background and further away from the vantage point from which the image got captured, which can sometimes obstruct the view of the fountain object depending on the vantage point from which the fountain object became viewed.

-The image of the fountain object got captured when daylight allows the fountain object to be clearly visible without additional light (e.g., a street lamp).
+The image of the fountain object got captured when daylight allows the fountain object to become clearly visible without more light (e.g., a street lamp).
 The fountain object also includes its own set of lamps that can illuminate the fountain object at night.
 As such, when landmarks got selected (e.g., selected by the computer) at the vantage point at which the image became captured, the fountain object is more apt to get included than the other potential landmarks in the image that occur more frequently, are less prominent, and are less distinctive.

-A semantic tag associated with the bus stop object can get used to indicate that the bus stop object gets associated with a type of object that frequently occurs (e.g., there are many bus stops throughout the city in which the image got captured) and that the bus stop object has low distinctiveness (e.g., the bus stop object lacks distinctive features that set it apart from other bus stops).
-Further, concerning prominence, the bus stop object is significant and can be seen from various angles and distances.
+A semantic tag associated with the bus stop object can get used to state that the bus stop object gets associated with a type of object that frequently occurs (e.g., there are many bus stops throughout the city in which the image got captured) and that the bus stop object has low distinctiveness (e.g., the bus stop object lacks distinctive features that set it apart from other bus stops).
+Further, about prominence, the bus stop object is significant and be get seen from various angles and distances.

 Additionally, the bus stop object is visually constant, with minimal changes in appearance over time.
 Changes in the appearance of the bus stop object can include minor changes due to climatic conditions (e.g., snow cover) and human interventions (e.g., graffiti and posters) that do not significantly render the bus stop object indistinct.
 Further, the bus stop object is a structure that gets attached to the ground and has a constant location over time, making the bus stop object more apt to get selected as a landmark.

-Furthermore, concerning the context associated with the bus stop object (e.g., the context associated with information that can get included in the context data described in the method.
+Furthermore, about the context associated with the bus stop object (e.g., the context associated with information that can get included in the context data described in the method.
 The bus stop object is in the background and further away from the vantage point from which the image gets captured, which obstructs the view of the bus stop object.
 For example, from various vantage points, the pole object can obstruct the bus object.
-The image of the bus stop object gets captured when daylight allows the bus stop object to be clearly visible without additional light (e.g., a street lamp).
+The image of the bus stop object gets captured when daylight allows the bus stop object to become clearly visible without more light (e.g., a street lamp).
 Further, the bus stop object is also located close to a street lamp (not shown) and has its own light source that illuminates when night falls (e.g., a lamp inside the bus stop object).

 As such, when landmarks get selected (e.g., selected by the computer) at the vantage point at which the image got captured, the bus stop object is less apt to become included than the other potential landmarks in the image that occur less frequently, are more distinctive, and are more visible from the vantage point.

-A semantic tag associated with the pedestrian object can get used to indicate that the pedestrian object gets associated with a type of object that occurs frequently (e.g., there are many pedestrians present at various locations throughout the city in which the image got captured) and that the pedestrian object has low distinctiveness (e.g., at a distance pedestrians tend to look alike and nearby a large portion of pedestrians are not very distinctive in appearance).
-Further, concerning prominence, the pedestrian object is not especially large.
+A semantic tag associated with the pedestrian object can get used to state that the pedestrian object gets associated with a type of object that occurs frequently (e.g., there are many pedestrians present at various locations throughout the city in which the image got captured) and that the pedestrian object has low distinctiveness (e.g., at a distance pedestrians tend to look alike and nearby a large part of pedestrians are not very distinctive in appearance).
+Further, about prominence, the pedestrian object is not especially large.
 It is often obstructed by other objects, including, for example, the pole object and the bus stop object, depending on the vantage point from which the pedestrian object got viewed.

 Additionally, the pedestrian object is not visually constant since changes in clothing and other aspects of a pedestrian’s physical appearance are relatively frequent.
 For example, changes in the appearance of the pedestrian object can include changes in the clothing, eyewear, and hats worn by the pedestrian object.
 Further, the pedestrian object is mobile and has a location that is highly variable over time.
 For example, the pedestrian object can move from a home location to the bus stop object to a bus that transports the pedestrian object away from the location in the image.

-Furthermore, concerning context associated with the pedestrian object (e.g., the context associated with information that can get included in the context data, The pedestrian object is in the background and at an intermediate-range from the vantage point from which the image got captured.
-The image of the pedestrian object gets captured when daylight allows the pedestrian object to be clearly visible without additional light (e.g., a street lamp).
+Furthermore, about context associated with the pedestrian object (e.g., the context associated with information that can get included in the context data, The pedestrian object is in the background and at an intermediate-range from the vantage point from which the image got captured.
+The image of the pedestrian object gets captured when daylight allows the pedestrian object to become clearly visible without more light (e.g., a street lamp).

 The pedestrian object is also close to a street lamp (not shown) that can illuminate the pedestrian object when darkness falls.
 As such, when landmarks get selected (e.g., selected by the computer) at the vantage point at which the image got captured, the pedestrian object is less apt to become included than the other potential landmarks in the image that occur less frequently, are more distinctive, are more prominent, and are more visible from the vantage point.
 Further, the high mobility associated with the pedestrian object also makes the pedestrian object less apt to get selected as a landmark.

-A semantic tag associated with the vehicle object can get used to indicate that the vehicle object becomes associated with a type of object that frequently occurs (e.g., there are numerous vehicles present at various locations throughout the city in which the image got captured) and that the vehicle object has low distinctiveness (e.g., there are many vehicles that appear similar including vehicles of the same make, model, and color).
+A semantic tag associated with the vehicle object can get used to state that the vehicle object becomes associated with a type of object that frequently occurs (e.g., there are many vehicles present at various locations throughout the city in which the image got captured) and that the vehicle object has low distinctiveness (e.g., there are many vehicles that appear similar including vehicles of the same make, model, and color).

-Further, concerning prominence, the vehicle object is significant and can be seen from various angles and distances.
-However, due to being mobile, other objects often obstruct the vehicle object.
+Further, about prominence, the vehicle object is significant and be get seen from various angles and distances.
+But, due to being mobile, other objects often obstruct the vehicle object.
 Additionally, the vehicle object is visually constant since the shape and color of the vehicle object remain constant over time.
 Further, the vehicle object is highly mobile and has a location that can change rapidly in a short period of time.
 For example, except when parked, the vehicle object tends to change location frequently as it gets used to transport people and goods throughout the city in which the image got captured.

-Furthermore, concerning the context associated with the vehicle object (e.g., a context associated with information that can get included in the context data.
-The vehicle object is far in the background concerning the vantage point from which the image got captured.
-The image of the vehicle object captured during daylight allows the vehicle object to be clearly visible without additional light (e.g., a street lamp).
+Furthermore, about the context associated with the vehicle object (e.g., a context associated with information that can get included in the context data.
+The vehicle object is far in the background about the vantage point from which the image got captured.
+The image of the vehicle object captured during daylight allows the vehicle object to become clearly visible without more light (e.g., a street lamp).

-The vehicle object also has its own light source (e.g., headlights) that can illuminate the area around the vehicle object, but that does not provide a substantial amount of illumination of the vehicle object itself (e.g., the headlights and tail lights of the vehicle object are obvious but provide the different impression of the appearance of the vehicle object when darkness has fallen).
+The vehicle object also has its own light source (e.g., headlights) that can illuminate the area around the vehicle object, but that does not provide a large amount of illumination of the vehicle object itself (e.g., the headlights and tail lights of the vehicle object are obvious but provide the different impression of the appearance of the vehicle object when darkness has fallen).

 As such, when landmarks get selected (e.g., selected by the computer) at the vantage point at which the image got captured, the vehicle object is less apt to become included than the other potential landmarks in the image that occur less frequently, are more distinctive, are more prominent, and are more visible from the vantage point.
 Further, the high mobility associated with the vehicle object also makes the vehicle object less apt to become selected as a landmark.